Shanky2304/Sensomizik/README.md

 # Sensomizik
-A basic Music sensor App
+A basic Music sensor App with music recommendations